Which CompTIA certification should you take first?

 | PenTest+ | Intermediate | PT0-003 | 750 / 900 | Penetration tester, ethical hacker |

-Cisco (CCNA/CCNP) is vendor-specific to Cisco networking gear — essential if your organisation runs Cisco, highly valued in networking roles but less relevant in non-Cisco environments.
+Cisco (CCNA/CCNP) is vendor-specific to Cisco networking gear — essential if your organization runs Cisco, highly valued in networking roles but less relevant in non-Cisco environments.
 CCNA is broadly regarded as harder than Network+.

 (ISC)² (CISSP) is the gold standard for senior security professionals — requires 5 years of security experience, extremely comprehensive, and commands the highest salaries in cybersecurity.
 Not appropriate as a starting point.